On the monotonicity of the eigenvector method: The problem

 \begin{definition} \emph{Multiplicative pairwise comparison matrix}: Matrix $\mathbf{A} = \left[ a_{ij} \right] \in \mathbb{R}^{n \times n}_+$ is a \emph{multiplicative pairwise comparison matrix} if $a_{ji} = 1/a_{ij}$ for all $1 \leq i,j \leq n$. \end{definition}

 In the following, the word ``multiplicative'' will be omitted for the sake of simplicity.

 The set of all pairwise comparison matrices with $n$ alternatives is denoted by $\mathcal{A}^{n \times n}$.

-Pairwise comparisons are carried out in order to get a priority vector $\mathbf{w}$ such that the proportion of the weights $w_i$ and $w_j$ of the alternatives $i$ and $j$, respectively, approximates the value of their pairwise comparison $a_{ij}$.
+Pairwise comparisons are carried out in order to obtain a priority vector $\mathbf{w}$ such that the proportion of the weights $w_i$ and $w_j$ of the alternatives $i$ and $j$, respectively, approximates the value of their pairwise comparison, that is, $w_i / w_j \approx a_{ij}$.
 Thus the weights can be normalised arbitrarily.

 \begin{definition} \emph{Weight vector}: Vector $\mathbf{w} = \left[ w_{i} \right] \in \mathbb{R}^n_+$ is a \emph{weight vector} if $\sum_{i=1}^n w_{i} = 1$. \end{definition}

 The set of weight vectors of size $n$ is denoted by $\mathcal{R}^{n}$.